-Chances are, you probably need a visa to enter China.
-Whether you are planning to visit on a holiday, as part of a gap year, to work or to accompany family members who will be working, you will most likely need a visa for China.
+China is one of the best places to visit in Asia, which is why thousands of people submit their Chinese visa applications each year.
+Whether you are planning to visit on a holiday, as part of a gap year, to work or live abroad or to accompany family members who will be working, you will most likely need a visa for China.

 I’ve travelled a lot.
 And I can safely say that obtaining a visa for China was one of the most challenging of all countries.
 Complicated paperwork, repetitive and confusing questions and in-person visits to a visa centre make for a difficult application process.